 SHAPE-IT, short for Supporting the interaction of Humans and Automated vehicles: Preparing for the Environment of Tomorrow, is a Innovative Training Network (ITN) project that has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement 860410.

-The project has a duration of four years and will be funded by the European Commission with a start date of October 1st 2019.
-Fifteen PhD-students will be performing research in the project, together with their academic and industrial supervisors.
+The project has a duration of four years starting October 1st 2019.
+Fifteen PhD-students will perform research in the project, together with their academic and industrial supervisors.